pss959/EasyMaker3D/README.md

 For Oculus Quest 2, install ALVR (XXXX) and set it up.

+First time:

++ Before running ALVR:
+   + `cd ~/.steam/debian-installation/steamapps/common/SteamVR/bin/linux64/`
+   + `cp vrcompositor vrcompositor.real`
++ Install the ALVR client on the Quest with SideQuest.
++ Run the ALVR server
++ Follow the instructions and run the client on the Quest.

 Unfortunately, ALVR does a bad job of cleaning up after itself to allow SteamVR to use a different device.
-Need to:
+To switch to a different device:

 + Rename the ALVR server directory so SteamVR does not access its drivers first.
+(Really, if it finds this server it will run it despite having other devices to use.)
 + Fix SteamVR's `vrcompositor` link:
    + `cd ~/.steam/debian-installation/steamapps/common/SteamVR/bin/linux64/`
    + First time after using ALVR: `mv vrcompositor vrcompositor.alvr`
    + `ln -s vrcompositor.real vrcompositor`
 + To use ALVR again:
-  + Move the server to its original name
+  + Restore the server directory to its original name.
   + Use ALVR's `vrcompositor`:
     + `cd ~/.steam/debian-installation/steamapps/common/SteamVR/bin/linux64/`
     + `ln -s vrcompositor.alvr vrcompositor`